josiahbjorgaard/mca-paper/README.md

 pip install -r requirements.txt
 ```

-This repository makes heavy use of Huggingface Accelerator and Datasets libraries for managing training and data.
+This repository makes heavy use of Huggingface Accelerator and Datasets libraries for managing training and data and WandB for collecting performance metrics.

 # Training
 To train the model, choose a configuration file from the configs directory and run